higgi13425/rmrwr-book/_book/io70-r_cmd_line.md

 This launches R, runs your script, saves resulting output (if your script includes save or ggsave commands), closes R, and sends you back to the Terminal.
 Very simple.

 ## Rendering an Rmarkdown file from the Terminal
-This is a little different, as you can just run an Rmarkdown file.
+This is a little different, as you can't just run an Rmarkdown file.
 Normally you would use the dropdown button to knit your file from Rstudio.
-But you can use the `rmarkdown::render` command to render your files to HTML, PDF, Word, powerpoint, etc. Pick out a simple Rmd file, and try something like the example below. <br>
+But you can use the `rmarkdown::render` command to render your files to HTML, PDF, Word, Powerpoint, etc. Pick out a simple Rmd file like `output_file.Rmd` below, make sure you are in the right directory where the file is, and try something like the example below. <br>
 Note that this is one case where nesting different types of quotes (single vs. double) can come in handy.<br>
 It helps to use single quotes around your filename and double quotes around the `rmarkown::render` command.